Intevation/intelmq-cb-mailgen-docker/database/README.md

-# Files for the contactdb container
+# Files for the database container

-Place all contactdb related files here.
+Place all files related to ContactDB and EventDB here.

 # init folder